 Tougaloo offers preparation for students desiring to enter health professions.
 In recent years increasing numbers of students have entered schools of medicine, dentistry, veterinary medicine, medical technology, public health, cytotechnology and pharmacy.
-There are now more than two hundred health related occupations which utilize training in sociology, psychology, art, and music as well as science.
+There are now more than 200 health-related occupations which utilize training in sociology, psychology, art, and music as well as science.
 For details on any particular career, consult the Career Counseling and Placement Office or the Pre-Health Office.

-All premedical or pre-dental students should endeavor to complete at least the minimum requirements for professional schools.
-While student's may, with careful planning, fulfill the requirements for medical or dental school within any major we strongly suggest that students concentrate on their science and math courses and that they go beyond the minimum with additional science coursework, research and shadowing.
-It is recommended that the courses below be completed at least one year before entering medical school; Biology 111, 112; Chemistry 115, 116, 117, 118; Chemistry 225, 226, 227, 228; and either Physics 123, 124 or Physics 223, 224, Psychology 111, Sociology 102.
+All pre-medical or pre-dental students should endeavor to complete at least the minimum requirements for professional schools.
+While a student may, with careful planning, fulfill the requirements for medical or dental school within any major, we strongly suggest that students concentrate on their science and math courses and that they go beyond the minimum by enrolling additional science coursework, conduct substantive research, and shadow professionals in the intended field.
+It is recommended that the courses below be completed at least one year before entering medical school; Biology 111, 112, 211, and either 322 or 331; Chemistry 115, 116, 117, 118; Chemistry 225, 226, 227, 228, 412; and either Physics 123, 124 or Physics 223, 224.
+To prepare for the MCAT, students should also take PSY 112, SOC 111, and two from NSD 211, 247 and MAT 208.